 Parents: Newfoundland x Border Collie mix

-The Border Newfie is a large hybrid dog that was developed from the Newfoundland and Border Collie.
+The Border Newfie is a large hybrid dog that was developed by crossbreeding the Newfoundland with a Border Collie.
 These dogs are relatively new and there’s not much history on them.

-However, we know that they’re eager to please and generally have the calm demeanor of the Newfoundland.
-Though both parents are herding dogs, the Newfoundland side brings in their protective instincts.
+However, we know that they’re highly eager to please and generally inherit the calm demeanor from the Newfoundland side.
+Though both parents are herding dogs, the Newfie side brings in their protective instincts to the pack.

-Whether you’re looking for a guard dog or just a great fluffy companion, the Border Newfie is an excellent choice.
+Whether you’re looking for a guard dog or just a great fluffy companion, the Border Newfie is an great choice.
 Just make sure you can provide them with a moderate level of exercise.

 22. Shollie

 The Shollie combines two very popular dogs, the German Shepherd and Border Collie.
 Despite this, the Shollie is not as popular as you may think.
+It’s not a mix we see all too often.
 Nevertheless, they deserve to be on this list.

 If you can provide this, the Shollie will make a formidable and devoted protector of your family.
 They can be fierce, but also loving dogs when it comes to family.